Types of Product Renders: Hero, Lifestyle, Cutaway, Exploded Views

 Best practices

-• Spacing logic: Equal spacing reads as intentional; vary only to group subsystems.
+• Spacing logic: Equal gaps between parts reads as intentional and professional.
+Vary spacing only to visually group related subsystems

-• Callouts: Numbered markers that map to a concise legend below the image.
+• Callouts: Use numbered markers that map to a concise legend below the image — five to eight callouts is usually ideal.
+More than that, consider splitting into two diagrams

 Common mistakes

-• Conflicting shadows that imply inaccurate part positions
+• Conflicting cast shadows that imply physically impossible part positions

-• Overlapping labels that make the diagram unreadable
+• Overlapping labels or leader lines that make the diagram unreadable at display size

 Which Types of Product Renders Should You Use?
 (At a Glance)